wuic/wuic/samples/README.md

     <tr>
         <td>js-sprite-sample</td>
         <td>
-            The sample includes the [cgSceneGraph](http://gwennaelbuchet.github.io/cgSceneGraph/) framework.
+            The sample includes the <a href="http://gwennaelbuchet.github.io/cgSceneGraph/">cgSceneGraph</a> framework.
             It demonstrates how to include a set of images aggregated and loaded with sprite in Javascript.
 The demo just displays the different images using sprites.
         </td>
         <td>